 BOLD 3005 – Lord and Land (2-3) David Gardner: REQUIRED.
 This course examines the Old Testament/Hebrew Bible, introducing students to relevant historical, geographical, and cultural backgrounds, Old Testament theology, biblical exegesis, and applications to contemporary contexts.
 As part of the curriculum for International Programs at Harding University, this course surveys the Hebrew Bible through the visual/virtual exploration of the land of Israel.
 This course is offered to sophomore students in study abroad (IP) programs for 2 credit hours and satisfies the requirement for either BOLD 2010 or BOLD 2030 in the Liberal Arts program.
 Upperclassman may take this course, even if they have already received credit for BOLD 2010 and BOLD 2030.

-HUM 2730 - World Civilization/Humanities (2-6) Aleece Kelley: REQUIRED.
-An integration of the disciplines of art, drama, history, literature, music, philosophy, religion, and science, and their influence in shaping ideas and values in the selected area of the world.
+HUM 2730 - World Civilization/Humanities (3 or 6) Aleece Kelley: REQUIRED.
+An integration of the disciplines of art, drama, history, literature, music, philosophy, religion and science, and their influence in shaping ideas and values in the selected area of the world.
 The course content will reflect the context in which it will be taught.
 Required of all students participating in an international program.
-May count for up to 6 hours selected from the following: ART 1010, THEA 1010, ENG 2010 or ENG 2020, HIST 2100 or HIST 2110, MUS 1010-1015, PHIL 3010, or global perspectives.
+May count for 3 or 6 hours selected from the following: ART 1010, THEA 1010, ENG 2010 or ENG 2020, HIST 2100 or HIST 2110, MUS 1010-1015, PHIL 3010, or global perspectives.
 This course may be repeated for credit up to a maximum of 12 hours, provided the course is taken at different locations.

 This course may not be taken as a repeat for a completed liberal arts course or to satisfy an additional liberal arts requirement.
 Determine how you intend to apply the credits, then enroll in the appropriate number of hours.
 (Example: Student wants credit for ENG 2010 and MUS 1010; therefore, will enroll in 6 credit hours.)
 Credit may not be increased after the semester begins.
 Prior to the semester abroad, students must apply the credits to the appropriate course(s).